 What Is The Average Carbon Footprint Per Person Per Year

 The typical average carbon footprint per person per year is between 4.8 tonnes to about 12 tonnes.
-Put simply, a carbon footprint is the total amount of greenhouse gases (including carbon dioxide and methane) that are generated by our actions.
+Put simply, a carbon footprint is the total amount of greenhouse gases (including carbon dioxide and methane) generated by our actions.

 This calculation is reached by looking deeply into and evaluating the CO2 and methane cost of every decision and every purchase made by an individual.